Total Internal Reflection Fluorescence

 micro-spot excitation, epi-fluorescence, transmittance, and other methods

 Figs. 7 and 8 show optional Micro-spot Excitation (MSE) mobile probes.
-These probes are well-suited for confined in space excitation of live cell organelles and other objects of interest with sizes from 1 to 100 microns.
+These mobile probes do Not provide TIRF effect.
+However, they turned to be convenient tools for many related applications.
+In particular, these probes are well-suited for confined in space excitation of live cell organelles and other objects of interest with sizes from 1 to 100 microns.
+The probe shown in Fig 8 was developed for single ion-channel/single molecule detection to study TRPC ion channels at the level of single molecules [Asanov A et al, Cell Calcium.
+2015 Jan;57(1):1-13].
+This probe can be used with or without electrophysiology.

 Superior Signal-to-Background Ratio.
 From the standpoint of signal-to-background ratio, lgTIRF is close to that of prism-TIRF geometry.
 Similar to pTIRF, the excitation path in lgTIRF is naturally independent from the emission channel.
 Light enters the TIRF lightguide through one of its ends and escapes from the opposite end.
 Independence of the excitation from the emission channel provides superior signal-to-background ratio, which is 3-4 orders of magnitude better than that for objective-TIRF.